 For the first marinade:

-Eat them hot and do sprinkle some lemon juice and chaat masala over them.
+- Eat them hot, and sprinkle some lemon juice and chaat masala over them.
 You can marinate a bigger batch and cook them at your convenience, over a period of few days.

-Vegetarians please note that you can make the same recipe using cottage cheese, only cut the cooking time to 5 to 8 minutes.
+For vegetarians, the same dish can be made with cottage cheese; simply reduce the cooking time to 5 to 8 minutes.

 Dinner